What would you choose between halogen, CFL and LED lights?

 Above all, LED’s stand out from the crowd thanks to their energy efficiency and lifespan.
 LEDs are actually 4 to 7 times more efficient than the regular incandescent or halogen equivalent.
 Also, the bulbs last up to 50,000 hours, making them even 5 times more durable than CFLs.

 The downside, however, is their upfront cost.
 Initially, LEDs were greatly more expensive than other lighting options, with as much as $50 to $100 per globe.
 In recent years, however, due to intense manufacturers’ competition and technology improvement, a LED can cost as little as $8.

-Make the switch with Jaric Electrical
+Make the switch to efficient home lighting with Jaric Electrical

 No matter your requirements, we are ready to design, install and maintain any lighting system that best suits your home.
 Our friendly team of qualified electricians and lighting specialists will light up the way to your new project!